 Setting Default Modes

-Consumed Ah display (setting 55) ON ON
+Consumed Ab display (setting EE) ON ON

-ON OFF
+Consumed Ah display (setting 55) ON OFF

 7.5.8.
 State of charge display

 Must be set to ON to display the battery state of charge in the monitoring menu.